pawelc/docs/tidy1.md

 Real-time interactive sequence generation and control with Recurrent Neural Network ensembles From Bayesian Sparsity to Gated Recurrent Nets Recurrent Additive Networks
-Mixture density networks for distribution and uncertainty estimation Translating videos to natural language using deep recurrent neural networks Video description generation incorporating spatiotemporal features and a soft-attention mechanism Sequence to Sequence -- Video to Text
+Translating videos to natural language using deep recurrent neural networks Video description generation incorporating spatiotemporal features and a soft-attention mechanism Sequence to Sequence -- Video to Text